scalpelspace/momentum/README.md

 ### 5.3 Timer

 Similar to the BNO086's timer ([4.4 Timer](#44-timer)), TIM2 is configured to be
-used for timing operations (1 µs time base) in the BMP3 drivers.
+used for timing operations (1 us time base) in the BMP3 drivers.

 Since TIM2 is also on APB1, the prescaler calculations are the same as the BNO086,